marcominerva/MultiTenant/README.md

 # MultiTenant
-AnASP.NET Core application that uses wildcard domains to handle multi-tenancy
+An ASP.NET Core application that uses wildcard domains to handle multi-tenancy